Suzakijun1/Regex_Tutorial/gist-template.md

 ### Anchors

-An anchor is a metacharacter that specifies a position within a string where a match should occur.
+An anchor is a metacharacter that specifies a position within a string where a match should occur. <br>
 Within the Regex, the symbol `^` is the start of the string.

 The symbol `$` is the position at the end of the string.

 ### Quantifiers

-`?` matches the receding element zero or one time.
+`?` matches the receding element zero or one time. <br>
-`*` matches the preceding element zero or more times.
+`*` matches the preceding element zero or more times. <br>
 `{2,6}` specifies a range for the preceding element (2 to 6 occurrences).

 ### OR Operator